hammadrauf/url-monitor-saver/README.md

 pyintaller --onefile --windowed url-monitor-saver.py
 ```

-## Convert to Screen Saver (Not perfect)
+## Convert to Screen Saver
 Rename the .exe file to .scr.
 Then right click on it and Install.
-Some Specific Windows behavior like screen saver settings is missing.
+Some Specific Windows behavior like screen saver settings is not implemented.